sueopswork/logistics-crm-system/README.md

-# Logistics CRM System (Airtable)
+# End-to-End CRM System with Automation & SLA Tracking (Airtable + Salesforce)

 ## Overview
-This project is a fully functional CRM system built in Airtable to simulate a real-world B2B sales pipeline.
+This project is a fully functional CRM system designed to simulate a real-world B2B sales pipeline.

-The goal was to create a structured system that reduces manual work, improves visibility, and ensures no sales opportunity is missed.
+It was built to eliminate manual tracking, improve pipeline visibility, and ensure no revenue opportunities are missed through structured data and automation.

 ---

 ## Key Features

-- Lead, company, and deal tracking
+- Lead, company, and deal tracking with relational data structure
-- Structured pipeline with clear deal stages
+- Clear pipeline stages reflecting a real sales process
-- Automated follow-ups triggered by deal stage
+- Automated follow-ups triggered by deal stage changes
-- SLA tracking to identify overdue deals
+- SLA tracking to identify and flag overdue deals
-- Dashboard for pipeline visibility and performance
+- Dashboard for pipeline visibility and performance monitoring

 ---

 ## What This Solves

-Many small businesses track leads manually or use messy systems, leading to:
+Many businesses rely on spreadsheets or inconsistent systems, which leads to:

-- Lost leads
+- Lost or untracked leads
 - Missed follow-ups
-- Poor visibility on deals
+- Lack of visibility on deal progress

-This system solves that by creating a clear, automated pipeline.
+This system solves that by introducing a structured, automated CRM workflow that keeps everything organised and actionable.

 ---

 ## Tools Used

-- Airtable
+- Airtable (CRM build + automation logic)
-- Salesforce (for additional automation practice)
+- Salesforce (workflow + automation practice)
-- Google Sheets (data structuring)
+- Google Sheets (data cleaning and structuring)

 ---